gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

     version: <supported-version>
 ```

+The supported versions can be found in the used `CloudProfile`.

-### 1002 - Shoot clusters should use supported versions for their Workers' images. <a id="1002"></a>
+### 1002 - Shoot clusters must use supported versions for their Workers' images. <a id="1002"></a>

 #### Description
-Shoot clusters should use supported versions for their Workers' images.
+Shoot clusters must use supported versions for their Workers' images.
 This rule can be configured to accept specific image classifications.

 #### Fix
 Configure `supported` machine image versions in the `spec.provider.workers[].machine.image.version` field.